eqgis/PICOMotionTrackerSample-Unity/README.md

 ## Use the demo

-This is a project to demonstrate the functionality of Pico motiontracking

-aim

-- Provide developers with the effect display and code reference of MotionTracking Functions, so that developers can download demo to experience the real effect on Pico devices with swift2 devices, understand the applicable scenarios of MotionTracking Functions, and provide them with some inspiration to inspire them to create more novel experiences.
+The PICO Motion Tracking Sample is a developer sample showcasing features using the PICO Motion Trackers, including full-body motion capture and independent tracking.
+Developers can use the sample to experience simple application scenarios on PICO devices by connecting PICO Motion Trackers, such as full-body motion capture and independent tracking functionalities.
+To enhance the user experience with avatars, this sample also uses features of the PICO Avatar SDK.

 ## Learn more

-For more information about the demo, refer to [this article]().
+For detailed documentation of the sample, refer to [this article]().

 ## LICENSE
 This project is licensed under the [MIT License](./License.md).